tldr-pages/tldr/pages/linux/ptx.md

 # ptx

-> Generate a permuted index of words in text files.
+> Generate a permuted index of words from one or more text files.

 - Generate a permuted index where the first field of each line is an index reference: